 Because of how open-ended this type of deed is, it tends to create problems in the chain of title for future owners since it lacks any guarantees or clear statements about who owns the property.

-All this to say, if a buyer is willing to accept this, they should really be doing their homework to ensure the property has a clear chain of title.
+All this to say, if a buyer is willing to accept this, they should thoroughly research to ensure the property has a clear chain of title.

 If the seller's goal is to simply not guarantee the title from the beginning of time, another alternative is to issue a Special Warranty Deed.